Context Matters: Peer-Aware Student Behavioral Engagement Measurement via VLM Action Parsing and LLM Sequence Classification: Method

 \subsection{Student action recognition}

 We investigated few-shot learning for action recognition using vision-language models (VLMs).
 In particular, we use Video Fine-tuned CLIP (ViFi-CLIP) \cite{rasheed2023fine} because of its efficiency and simplicity.
-The ViFi-CLIP adapted CLIP to the video domain through fine-tuning both the CLIP image and text encoders.
 For a video segment $S_{i} \in \mathbb{R}^{TxHxWxC}$, the embeddings of its T frames are obtained using the CLIP image encoder and then average-pooled to get the video-level representation $v_i \in \mathbb{R}^{D}$ .
 The corresponding class label $C_i$ is embedded in a prompt (e.g., ‘a photo of a $<$category$>$’) and passed through the CLIP text encoder to produce a text embedding $t \in \mathbb{R}^{D}$.
-We fine-tuned the ViFi-CLIP model on the student actions dataset in a few-shot setting with 16 video clips for each action category by maximizing the cosine similarity between a batch of video-level embeddings $v_i$ and their corresponding text embeddings $t_i$ using Cross Entropy loss with entropy regularization, , where
+We fine-tuned the ViFi-CLIP model on the student actions dataset in a few-shot setting with 16 video clips per action category by maximizing the cosine similarity between a batch of video-level embeddings $v_i$ and their corresponding text embeddings $t_i$ using cross-entropy loss.
+Additionally, we incorporate entropy regularization into the loss function to enhance generalization and mitigate overfitting by discouraging overly confident, incorrect predictions. where $ p_{i}= \frac{exp(sim(v_{i},t_{i})/\tau}{\sum_{j} exp(sim(v_{j},t_{j}/\tau)}$